nagypet/microorchestrator/README.md

                     throw new CreditTransferException("Daily limit is exceeded!");
                 }
             })
-            .undoAction(() -> {
+            .undoAction(e -> {
+                // In case of a timeout we do not know if the transfer will be executed by the backend system if (!(e instanceof GiroTimeoutException))
+                {
                     // This is the corrective action after an exception has been thrown this.limitService.increaseLimit(authenticatedUser.getUserId(), creditTransferCacheData.getAmount());
+                }
             }));

-    // Execute credit transfer
+    // STEP 2: Execute credit transfer
     orchestrator.addStep(new ProcessStep("Executing credit transfer")
             .action(() -> this.giroService.execute(creditTransferCacheData.getGiroId())));